purple-technology/phoenix-components/README.md

 import { TextInput } from '@purple/phoenix-components'
 ```

-## Customization
+## Components customization

-You can either extended the components with `styled-components`.
+You can extend the components with `styled-components`.
 For example:

 ```typescript